jrozkosz/Evolutionary_algorithms_benchmark_platform/README.md

 - **Backend:** Flask, Python
 - **Tests:** pytest
 - **Database:** MySQL, Redis (for server-side session management), SQLAlchemy (ORM)
-- **MicroVMs:** Managed and launched using AWS Firecracker, with setup and execution handled via shell scripts initiated from the backend
+- **MicroVMs:** Managed and launched using open-source AWS Firecracker software, with setup and execution handled via shell scripts initiated from the backend

 # Setup and Launch instructions